Links to our bioSETI-related papers:

 Paul Davies (2010) The Eerie Silence: Renewing Our Search for Alien Intelligence

-Professor Paul Davies is the chair of the SETI Post-Detection Taskgroup and the author of many non-fiction books related to the fundamental questions in science such as the nature of the universe and the origin of life.
+Professor Paul Davies is the chair of the SETI Post-Detection Taskgroup and the author of many non-fiction books related to fundamental questions in science such as the nature of the universe and the origin of life.
 In this book one can learn not only about ideas of traditional research in the field of SETI, but also about unconventional approaches, including the biological media as a possible channel for messaging (in fact, this is the book the term “genomic SETI” comes from).
-Alternatively, you might read his 2004 article at New Scientist which also deals with genomic SETI.
+Alternatively, you might read Paul’s 2004 article at New Scientist which also deals with genomic SETI.

 Brian Hayes (1998) The Invention of the Genetic Code (American Scientist, vol. 86, No 1, pp. 8-14 [link])

 This article describes the history of deciphering the genetic code, which was much like a detective story spanning a decade starting from 1953.
 It was known already that the language of DNA employs four letters, while the language of proteins employs twenty letters.
 The task was to find out how the first language translates to the second one.
 The whodunit involved even theoretical physicists like George Gamow and Richard Feynman.
 Some of the ideas, including Crick’s “code without commas”, were ingenious but turned out to be incorrect.
 The final answer came when Marshall Nirenberg and his collaborators literally cracked the code biochemically without much theorizing (which is not to say that conducting their experiments was a less ingenious job).

 Stephen Freeland and Laurence Hurst (2004) Evolution Encoded (Scientific American, vol. 290, pp. 84-91 [link])

 A good and short introduction to the genetic code and its basic properties as related to its biological function (specifically, effectiveness in terms of robustness to mutations and errors in translation).